chongyaoo/tp/docs/DeveloperGuide.md

 ![CommandHandler Interactions Diagram](images/CommandHandlerInteractions.png)

-The CommandHandler receives Command objects from the Parser, coordinates with Model components (TaskList, ReminderList, Timer), validates operations using IndexValidator, and communicates results through MessageHandler.
+The CommandHandler receives Command objects from the Parser, coordinates with Model components (TaskList, ReminderList, HabitList, Timer), validates operations using IndexValidator, and communicates results through MessageHandler.

 #### How the CommandHandler Component Works

-The sequence diagram below illustrates the interactions within the CommandHandler component, taking `executeCommand(taskList, reminderList, todoCommand)` as an example where the command is for "todo read book":
+The sequence diagram below illustrates the interactions within the CommandHandler component, taking `executeCommand(taskList, reminderList, habitList, todoCommand)` as an example where the command is for "todo read book":

 ![Sequence Diagram for Command Execution](images/CommandHandlerToDo.png)

 **Example: Executing "todo read book" command**

-**Example: Executing "todo read book" command**

 When the CommandHandler component is called upon to execute a command, the following steps occur:

-1. `StudyMate` calls `CommandHandler.executeCommand()` with the TaskList, ReminderList, and parsed Command object (containing type=TODO, desc="read book").
+1. `StudyMate` calls `CommandHandler.executeCommand()` with the TaskList, ReminderList, HabitList, and parsed Command object (containing type=TODO, desc="read book").

 2. CommandHandler uses a switch statement on `cmd.type` to determine which handler method to invoke.
 Since the command type is TODO, it routes to `handleToDo()`.